- Read our review guidelines

 Step 1: Hold Your Paddle

 Assuming you’re in your craft, ensure you’re holding your paddle correctly.
-Your body should be positioned at the center of the paddle when you’re holding it with both hands and your elbows should form right angles.
-Each hand should be positioned at an equal distance from each end of the shaft.
+Your body should be positioned at the center of the paddle shaft when you’re holding it with both hands and your elbows should form right angles.
+Each hand should be positioned at an equal distance from each end of the shaft and your hands should be roughly shoulder width apart.

 Step 2: Rotate Paddle